porterhq/porter/packages/porter/Readme.md

 ```

 - `id` is deducted from the file path.
-- `dependencies` is parsed from the factory code thanks to the [match-require](https://github.com/yiminghe/match-require) module.
+- `dependencies` is parsed from the factory code with [js-tokens](https://github.com/lydell/js-tokens) module.
 - `factory` (the anonymouse function) body is left untouched or transformed with babel depending on whether `.babelrc` exists or not.

 If ES Module is preferred, you'll need two things: